 Why are Bone Scans Important?

 Bone scans are used to diagnose and monitor bone-related conditions, such as osteoporosis, bone infections, and bone tumors.
 Bone scans can detect bone loss before it becomes severe and can help identify fractures that may not be visible on X-rays.
 Women who are postmenopausal, have a family history of osteoporosis, or have taken corticosteroids for an extended period may be at higher risk for osteoporosis and may benefit from a bone scan.
-This is an important feature that is needed to be checked regulary which you can scan your bones at NovaMed Urgent Center.

 What to Expect During a Bone Scan